 Often, pregnancy does not cause a kidney disorder to worsen.
 Usually, kidney disorders worsen only in pregnant women who have high blood pressure that is not well-controlled.
 If pregnant women have a kidney disorder, they are more likely to develop high blood pressure, including preeclampsia (a type of high blood pressure that develops during pregnancy).

-Having a chronic kidney disorder before becoming pregnant increases the risk that the fetus will not grow as much as expected or be stillborn.
+Having a chronic kidney disorder before becoming pregnant increases the risk that the fetus will not grow as much as expected (small for gestational age) or be stillborn.
 Having a severe kidney disorder usually prevents women from carrying a baby to term.

 In pregnant women who have a kidney disorder, kidney function and blood pressure are monitored closely, as is growth of the fetus.
 If the kidney disorder is severe, women may need to be hospitalized after 28 weeks of pregnancy so that bed rest is guaranteed, blood pressure can be controlled well, and the fetus can be monitored closely.

 Women who have had a kidney transplant are usually able to safely give birth to healthy babies if they have all of the following:

 Women who have a kidney disorder that regularly requires hemodialysis are often at high risk of pregnancy complications, including miscarriage, stillbirth, preterm birth, and preeclampsia.
 But because of advances in dialysis treatment, up to 90% of babies born to these women survive.